-It is not possible to predict how the proposed budget changes for 2023-24 will impact on specific persons who share a protected characteristic as this will be dependent on the decisions made by each constituent body on the allocation of its funding allocation from the Mayor and its other revenues.
+It is not possible to predict how the proposed budget changes for 2024-25 will impact on specific persons who share a protected characteristic as this will be dependent on the decisions made by each constituent body on the allocation of its funding allocation from the Mayor and its other revenues, however, commentary around how each constituent body will mitigate this impact is included in Part 2.

 The Mayor's proposed funding allocations do provide some mitigation of the potential impacts on persons who share a protected characteristic.
-They have been determined following a lengthy budget development process which has included the constituent bodies responding to budget guidance issued by the Mayor with budget submissions scrutinised and approved by them before formal submission to the Mayor.
-Throughout this process constituent bodies have been encouraged to consider equality and diversity issues and they have taken their own steps to comply with the public sector equality duty and the objectives set out in Inclusive London.
-An initial high-level summary of the equality implications of each constituent body was set out in the budget consultation document "GLA Group Budget Proposals and Precepts 2023-24", published in December 2022.
+They have been determined following a lengthy budget development process which has included the constituent bodies responding to Budget Guidance issued by the Mayor with budget submissions scrutinised and approved by them before formal submission to the Mayor.
+Throughout this process, constituent bodies have been encouraged to consider equality and diversity issues and they have taken their own steps to comply with the public sector equality duty and the objectives set out in Inclusive London.
+An initial high-level summary of the equality implications of each constituent body was set out in the Budget Consultation Document, published in December 2023.

-Also, the funding allocations provide funding protections for the functional bodies by providing them with as much certainty as possible over funding sources that are themselves uncertain and volatile; increasing funding for the police through increases in the precept; providing additional funding to the LFC through the precept and business rates; passing on in full the retained business rates for TfL which has replaced former government operating and investment grants as well as identifying resources to ensure that existing concessionary travel schemes continue to be funded in 2023-24 and incorporating assumptions on government support to manage the impact of reductions in fare revenues; and managing the uncertainties inherent in the retained business rates system through the Mayor's Business Rates Reserve.
+Also, the funding allocations provide funding protections for the functional bodies by providing them with as much certainty as possible over funding sources that are themselves uncertain and volatile; increasing funding for the police through increases in the precept; providing additional funding to the LFC through the precept and business rates; maintaining retained business rates allocations for TfL in line with the uprated baselines which were historically met by Department for Transport grant as well as identifying resources to ensure that existing concessionary travel schemes continue to be funded and incorporating assumptions on government support to manage the uncertain macroeconomic environment, changing travel behaviours and the cost-of-living crisis; and managing the uncertainties inherent in the retained business rates system through the Mayor's Business Rates Reserve.